ToadAid/Toby_community_scrolls/README.md

 ---

-## 🐸 Join the Lore
-Every contribution strengthens the Toadgang’s archive.
+> 🐸 Every scroll you contribute is a light for the pond.
-**One scroll, one light.
+> **One scroll, one light.
 One leaf, one vow.**